Ayush12062000/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer
-Neural style transfer (NST) is an optimization technique which takes two images, a Content image (the one you want to edit) and a style quotation image, and combine them together so the resultant image looks like the content image, but “edited” in the style of the style quotation image.
+Neural style transfer is a technique which takes two images, a Content image and a style reference image, and blend them together so the output image looks like the content image, but “edited” in the style of the style quotation image.